rvarago/rvarago.github.io/_posts/2019-12-19-algebraic-data-types-and-data-modelling.md

 Now, we represent "empty" types with null options, i.e. `std::nullopt`.
 The code compiles just as fine even for a type `T` where a default constructor is not available.

-However, I would argue that it simply patches the issue up, rather than properly fixing it.
+However, I would argue that it simply patches the issue up (maybe even makes things worse), rather than properly fixing it.
 We are still able to represent invalid scenarios, i.e. we can access `payload` when `state` equals to `Failure`.

-I strongly believe we can do much better.
+I firmly believe we can do much better.

 We might want to trigger a compilation error when the user attempts to trigger such invalid operations as opposed to an error that only shows up during runtime when it might be too late (or worse, missed).